cuent/Detecting-similar-areas-of-knowledge/README.md

 - [@troykershaw](https://github.com/troykershaw)

 The default maintainer account for projects under "fsprojects" is [@fsprojectsgit](https://github.com/fsprojectsgit) - F# Community Project Incubation Space (repo management)
-# Detecting-similar-areas-of-knowledge
-Detecting similar areas of knowledge presentation of the thesis for qualification as a computer scientist in the University of Cuenca.